MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_02_create-access-review.md

 1. Select **Access reviews**.

-1. Select the **Check demo app** review that we built earlier in this lab.
+1. Select the **Check LinkedIn** review that we built earlier in this lab.

 1. Review the response from AdeleV.